Global optimization of harmonic oscillator basis in covariant density functional theory: Conclusions

-\begin{itemize} \item Two basis (fermionic plus bosonic) structure of the CDFT for meson exchange functionals is unique in nuclear physics.
+The main results can be summarized as follows. \begin{itemize} \item Two basis (fermionic plus bosonic) structure of the CDFT for meson exchange functionals is unique in nuclear physics.
 In asymptotic (monotonic) part of the convergence curve, the fermionic and mesonic (bosonic) energies converge to an exact solution from above and below with increasing the size of fermionic basis, respectively.
 The balance of the rates of the convergence of these energies depends on oscillator frequency $\hbar \omega_0= f\times 41 A^{-1/3}$ MeV.
 As a result, the total binding energies for the ME functionals can converge to exact (infinite basis) solution either from below or from above dependent on scaling factor $f$.
 This allows to define the optimal value of $f$ which provides the best reproduction of infinite basis results starting from relatively low value of $N_F$.
 In contrast, point coupling functionals do not contain mesons and as a consequence their total binding energies in the asymptotic part always converge to the exact solution from above.
 This is similar to many non-relativistic theories.

 \item Based on global studies of the dependence of binding energies on scaling factor $f$ and the number of fermionic shells $N_F$ benchmarked with respect of infinite basis solutions the optimal $f$ values have been defined for the ME functionals.
-They are $f=1.2-1.4$ and $f=1.4$ for the NL5(Z) and DD-MEZ functionals.
-These $f$ values provide very high accuracy of the calculations in moderately sized $N_F=20$ basis: global rms differences $\delta B_{rms}$ between exact and truncated solutions are only $0.053$ MeV and $0.070$ MeV for the NL5(Z) and DD-MEZ functionals, respectively.
-They are by a factor of $\approx 3$ and $\approx 3.9$ better than those obtained with traditionally used $f=1.0$ scaling factor.
+They are $f=1.3$ and $f=1.5$ for the NL5(Z) and DD-MEZ functionals when scaling factor $f$ is globally fixed.
+These $f$ values provide very high accuracy of the calculations in moderately sized $N_F=20$ basis: global rms differences $\delta B_{rms}$ between exact and truncated solutions are only $0.034$ MeV and $0.057$ MeV for the NL5(Z) and DD-MEZ functionals, respectively.
+They are by a factor of $\approx 4.6$ and $\approx 4.8$ better than those obtained with traditionally used $f=1.0$ scaling factor.
+The introduction of mass dependence of scaling factors $f_{opt-2}(A)$ via Eq.\ (\ref{eq-2}) and the parameters defined in Table \ref{Table-opt-par} leads to a further improvement of the accuracy and reduces the $\delta B_{rms}$ values down to $0.025$ MeV and $0.031$ MeV for above mentioned functionals.